-a.
+- a.
 Has calculated its chemical footprint by mass using the CFP CoHCs Reference List.
-If yes, answer Question F2.3.
+If yes, answer Question F2.3. - b.

-- b.
 Has calculated its chemical footprint by count using the CFP CoHCs Reference List.
 If yes, answer Question F2.4. - c.
 Has calculated its chemical footprint by mass using the EU REACH Candidate List of SVHCs.
 If yes, answer Question F2.3. - d.
 Has calculated its chemical footprint by count using the EU REACH Candidate List of SVHCs.
 If yes, answer Question F2.4. - e.
 Has no intentionally added CoHCs, using the CFP CoHCs Reference List.

-2.3 Our company's chemical footprint in kilograms is (required response if you selected Option "a" or "c" for Question F2.2): Inter footprint of manufacturing operations in kilograms: F2.4 Our company's chemical footprint by count is (required response if you selected Option "b" or "d" or Question F2.2): Inter footprint by number of CoHCs in manufacturing operations:
+F2.3 Our company's chemical footprint in kilograms is (required response if you selected Option "a" or "c" for Question F2.2):

+Enter footprint in kilograms: .

+F2.4 Our company's chemical footprint by count is (required response if you selected Option "b" or "d" for Question F2.2):

+Enter footprint by number of CoHCs: .